lukas362/Lukas-website/README.md

 I started this website project as a fun and challenging side project in late Octover / November of 2025.
 The website features a main menu which gives a brief introduction about me, links to other sites you can find me on, what work I've done before and what i do now and last but not least ways you can contact me.

 ## 📙 Features
-- Animated partical background (Random colors)
+- Animated partical background (Specific colors)
 - Glow effect (Particals + modals and menu)
 - Draggable modals (touch/mouse support)
-- Sound effects
 - Favicon
 - LocalStorage (to inform the user for the best experience of the website they should acces it though a desktop)
+- Viewport support for diffrent devices

 ## 📋 Programs used to achive this
 I used Html, Css and JavaScript to make my webbsite.
 I've also used favicon.io (for my favicon) and howlerjs.com (for the sounds on the webbsite).

 ## 🔮 Future plans
 - Option for Swedish text
+- Sound effects
-- Optimise the view and layout for Ipad and Phone users
+- Optimise the view and layout for Ipad and Phone users ✔
 - Uppdating the webbsite when I need to add / change information about what I do or work I've done.